hannah-e/DEEP_site/DEEP/docs/index.md

 The project will take several approaches to gain insights into possible factors causing health disparity and to improve global health

-- By comparing DNA methylation patterns of different groups of people with different genetic and environmental context we can identify genetic and environmental factors that influence DNA methylation variation.
+- By comparing DNA methylation patterns of groups of people with different genetic and environmental context we can identify genetic and environmental factors that influence DNA methylation variation.

 - By identifying and comparing DNA methylation signatures linked to health outcomes across different groups of participants we can identify which molecular mechanisms causing diseases are shared and which are unique to particular groups or regions.